AdafroLabs/Cardano-DApps-Development/README.md

 -	Understanding smart contract security and vulnerabilities.
 (specific exploits to consider:  buffer over/underruns, re-entrancy ,race conditions, front running etc.)
 -	Testing aspects of smart contracts
       1. Understanding byzantine fault tolerance
       2. Unit testing
       3. Integration testing
       4. Planning for change and integration with other protocols in the DeFi ecosystem and cross chain/Multichain future.
 -	Auditing Smart contracts
       1. Creating a threat model
-  2. Using audit tools like slither, solhint etc to check types
+      2. Using audit tools and blockexplorers.
       3. Writing comprehensive test cases.
       4. Crosschecking for all vulnerabilities.
 - Audit reporting
 - deploying to the mainnet/livenet.
+- Assigning Projects.